JohnCom/PatternFlow/recognition/s4079475/README.md

 execute.py

 To use the execute script all the libraries mentioned above must be installed.
 The file can simply be called within as standard dos or linux setup using "execute.py" on the command line.
 This script will segment the training and ground truth sets into associated test, validation and training sets.
 It will create the model and it will then evaluate and return example output.

+Furthermore to run the execute file, load up an anaconda instance (with dependencies insatlled) and run

 ## References